southtony/ex_banking/README.md

 # ExBanking

-Users and operations.
+_Users and operations._

 Every user in the system is a two-spawned process that keeps connected.

-The PendingOperationServer is a process that saves an operation that should be executed in its state.
+The `PendingOperationServer` is a process that saves an operation that should be executed in its state.
 This state is a queue implementation.

-The UserServer is a process that saves a user's balance in its state and it has callback functions to update it.
+The `UserBalanceServer` is a process that saves a user's balance in its state and it has callback functions to update it.

-Example: Three users in the ExBanking system
+_Example: Three users in the ExBanking system_

 ![alt text](ex_banking.png?raw=true "ExBanking")

-Libraries
+_Libraries_

 `typed_struct` - for type describing